Shea Stadium: Demolition

 On January 31, 2009, Mets fans all over New York came to Shea Stadium for one final farewell.
 Fans took a tour of the site, told stories, and sang songs.
 The last remaining section of seats was demolished on February 18.
 Fans stood in awe as the remaining structure of Shea Stadium (one section of ramps) was torn down at 11:22 am.

 The locations of Shea's home plate, pitcher's mound, and bases are marked in Citi Field's parking lot.
-The plaques feature engravings of the neon baseball players that graced the exterior of the stadium from 1988 onward.
+The plaques feature engravings of the neon signs depicting baseball players that graced the exterior of the stadium from 1988 onward.

 Redevelopment

-As of 2025, Mets owner Steve Cohen is trying to build a park, casino and entertainment complex at the site, called Metropolitan Park, which has the support of the New York City Council and mayor Eric Adams, but is pending approval by the New York State Legislature and the New York State Gaming Commission.
+As of 2025, Mets owner Steve Cohen is trying to build a park, casino and entertainment complex at the site, called Metropolitan Park, which had the support of the New York City Council and then-mayor Eric Adams, but is pending approval by the New York State Legislature and the New York State Gaming Commission.
 The Hard Rock Hotel & Casino Metropolitan Park would be built on the site.
 Local coalition Fed Up opposes the park alienation, instead advocating for a “Phoenix Meadows Vision Plan” which would create public green space over the parking lot.